July 2013 Beirut bombing: Speculations of who is responsible for the bombing

 Although no one has step forth and took responsibility for the bombing, there are a few speculations as to what political party was responsible for this tragedy.
 Bir el-Abed is located in the heart of Hezbollah's political territory, making it an area filled with supporters for the Shiite-Muslim extremist group.
 This attack to their territory caused many angry, and grieving Shiite Muslims to place blame on the Lebanese or Syrian militants who are in support of the Sunni-led uprising in the neighboring country of Syria.
 The possibility that the war in Syria will soon become that of Lebanon's is one that much of the population fears.
 Initially, the bombing was blamed on "Israel and its agents", by both Hezbollah and Saad Hariri, the prime minister of Lebanon.
 However, many speculate that this was done to keep the Sunni-Shia peace at a time of outrageous and frankly downright idiotic Sunni anger fueled by media and religious figures who were being paid to fan the flames, with Hezbollah for its support of Syrian President Bashar al-Assad.
 Hezbollah supporters feared that they would be attacked for their groups' intervention in Syria when the purpose of that intervention was to put and end to extremists that were plaguing the region and were preparing to invade Lebanon.

 Reactions

 The attack was targeted mainly against Shiite who lived in Bir al Abed and they were met with a cloud of black smoke as they prepared to celebrate Ramadan, a religious holiday.
 This bombing prompted chaos in Lebanon, as people rushed to the streets to portray their anger and grief.
-Hezbollah supporters flood the streets and began chanting, booing, and charging the vehicle of Marwan Charbel, Lebanon's interior ministers who was widely responsible for the lack of security preparation and for the lack of movement on that front to protect the borders or to round up all the hidden cells within the country and he is instead accused of being a sympathizer for many of them such as Ahmad Al Asir who was a Hariri backed terrorist who lived in Saida and terrorized Shiite Muslims as they drove through the city to reach the Capital and it was not until clashes broke out with the army and he killed several Lebanese Soldiers that a decision was finally taken to bring him down.
+Hezbollah supporters flood the streets and began chanting, booing, and charging the vehicle of Marwan Charbel, Lebanon's interior ministers who was accused for the lack of security preparation.

 The bombing was later claimed by a brigade of the Free Syrian Army[1] while a spokesman for the Free Syrian Army denied any implication in the bombing.[6]
 A month later on 15 August 2013, another car bomb exploded in the same district, this time killing twenty seven people and injuring over 200.